 Cairns to Karumba across Cape York

-This day could be one of the most challenging on the tour, with a tough climb over the range between Atherton and Herberton before a lunch stop with options to explore this historic mining village.
-The road then takes in the rich pasture and orchards of the Tablelands, including a few hills, before arriving at Ravenshoe, Queensland’s highest town, at 930 metres elevation.
+This day is possibly the most challenging on the tour, with a tough climb over the range between Atherton and Herberton, prior to a well-deserved lunch stop and the chance to explore this historic mining village.

 - Kool Moon Motel

 While we will be returning to Ravenshoe tonight, we’ll complete about half of the journey towards Undara today, then return to where we left off tomorrow.
-You’ll cycle past Innot Hot Springs, where water was once hauled by mule over the Cardwell Range to Townsville for bottling and export to Europe, and Mt Garnet on the edge of the tablelands.
+You’ll cycle past Innot Hot Springs, where water was once hauled by mule to Townsville for bottling and export to Europe, and Mt Garnet on the edge of the Tablelands.

 - Kool Moon Motel